bobbrowning/sudsjs/README.md

 The test system uses the same table for logged-in users (in-house), external customers, suppliers or companies.
 There is a user type that shows which is which.
 There is also a radio button to identify people or organisations and a permissions selection list.
 If you want to add new password-protected users, register them first via admin page, then go in and add this information to their record.

 Don't forget to validate the config files whenever you edit them.
 It doesn't pick up all errors, but the most common ones (at least the ones I make).
+This is in the Setup section of the admin page.

 The test system is set up to use port 3000, which is obviously not a final setup.
-To change it set the PORT environment variable or change the default in suds.js (config directory).
-You

-Google "apache proxypass nodejs"  for some tip on how to integrate with the apache server using mode-proxy.
-Try "nodejs load balancing" for heavier loads.
+To change it tempoarily set the PORT environment variable or change the default in suds.js (config directory).
+Google "apache proxypass nodejs"  for some tip on how to integrate with the apache server using mod-proxy.
+Try Googling "nodejs load balancing" for heavier loads.